oreillymedia/production-resources/styleguide/index.md

 <section data-type="sect3" id="variable_list">
 <h3>Variable list</h3>

-<p>The following list of defined terms is an example of a variable list:</p>
+<p>The following list of defined terms is an example of a variable list (note that these should use sentence casing):</p>
 <dl>
 <dt><em>Setup project</em></dt>
 <dd>